Skip to Content

 What is the purpose of a cornstarch slurry?

-Think of it as a miracle concentrated liquid that will help you make silky sauce or add it to pan drippings and make a delicious gravy for mashed potatoes!
+Think of it as a miracle mixture that will help you make smotth sauce or add it to pan drippings and make a delicious gravy for mashed potatoes.

-Cornstarch thickens in a silky way making it a great thickening agent for fruit fillings like this apple pie filling and cherry pie filling.
+Cornstarch thickens in a way that makes a great thickening agent for fruit fillings like this apple pie filling and cherry pie filling.

 two bowls with cornstarch and water